Gaurav1129/Git/README.md

-# Git
+# Practice Project
 A simple Git repository for learning.
+This is just a practice project.